Fat Albert and the Cosby Kids: Reception

 Fat Albert and the Cosby Kids was named the 82nd best animated series by IGN.

 Fat Albert and the Cosby Kids received an Emmy nomination in 1974.
 Production of the final season of the series overlapped with the start of production of Bill Cosby's live-action sitcom, The Cosby Show, which began airing on NBC in fall 1984.

 In 1993, TV Guide magazine named Fat Albert and the Cosby Kids the best cartoon series of the 1970s in its issue celebrating 40 years of television.

 In 2002, Fat Albert was placed at number 12 on TV Guide's list of the 50 Greatest Cartoon Characters of All Time.

 In 2020, Joyce Slaton of Common Sense Media argued that the series is an "old-school cartoon...[with] strong positive messages."
 She noted that while the show's themes like kidnapping, racism, and child abuse may cause parents to be concerned, there is "fresh humor, funky music, and the strong positive messages".

+The US Navy Blue Angels flight demonstration team flies a C-130J Super Hercules nicknamed "Fat Albert" after the series' character.